Monday, August 6, 2018

 Grandmother DeGriere greeted him warmly, but Jimmy fretted about the reunion.
 "How should I act when I see him?" he asked about his son.
 "Just be yourself," was her reply.

-The visit went well.
+The rest of the visit went well.
 In some ways it seemed as if nothing had changed.
-Grandfather DeGriere joined them as Grandma DeGriere served her wonderful apple pie.
+Grandfather DeGriere joined them as Grandma DeGriere served her wonderful pies.
 Robert filled his father in on the family news, but when his mother was mentioned, Robert simply said, "Mother still doesn't want to see you."
 Jimmy accepted this with a simple nod.
 Later they listened to The Borax Twenty Mule Train program Death Valley Days on the radio.
 When it was time to leave, Jimmy remembered the box of licorice and handed it to his son.

 "I love licorice!"
 Haskin exclaimed, something that Jimmy hadn't known when he purchased the box.